-My mother took me visiting to her own mother many times.
+Before my school days, my mother took me visiting to her own mother many times.
 My grandmother lived in a bungalow surrounded by a garden of jet black earth and shimmering dark green plants.
 I was four years old.
-That house had so many darkened rooms and in one of them there was a gramophone.
+I liked to wander.
+That house had so many darkened rooms but in one of them there was a wind-up gramophone.
 There it sat.
 All shiny wood and curves, smelling faintly of furniture polish and lubricating oil.
-Open the top and there it was.
-A magic circle and the incredible multi-jointed mechanical arm.
+Open the top, and there it was.
+A magic circle and the incredible multijointed mechanical arm.
 And that handle!
 Wind it up and the machine comes to life!
 I don’t remember who taught me to use it.
 Perhaps I worked it out.
-You lowered the arm onto the record’s edge and it slipped into the first groove.
+You lowered the arm onto the record’s edge, and it slipped into the first groove.
 A steel pin, fixed into the arm that bore into the grooves of the record, was called a “needle”.
-There was a little receptacle next to the circle for replacements.
+There was a little receptacle next to the turntable for replacements.
 And wow.
-If you open the little front doors the sound gets louder!
+If you open the little front doors, the sound gets louder!
 Wow.
 And the little picture of the dog and the horn.
 What was that all about?
 My grandmother had a stack of records, some just bought.
 I went through the lot.
-From then on I wanted to visit my grandmother every day.
+From then on, I wanted to visit my grandmother every day.
 Not possible, but it was often.

 Evening shadows make me blue

 Whether skies are gray or blue